 Use force-ssl

-or configure your load balancer/reverse proxy to always redirect clients to a secure connection.
+load balancer/reverse proxy to always redirect clients to a secure

 https://guide.meteor.com/security.html#ssl